Spring Boot and Content Negotiation - XML and JSON Representations

 What is Content Negotiation?

-Key abstraction in REST is a Resource.
-There is no restriction on what can be a resource.
-A todo is a resource.
-A person on facebook is a resource.
+A Resource is a key abstraction in REST.
+There are no restrictions on what can be considered a resource.
+A todo list is a useful resource.
+A Facebook friend is a valuable resource.

 A resource can have multiple representations